emreOytun/turkcell-crm-core/README.md

 Core Maven Package to use in each service of Turkcell CRM Microservice project.

-This Core package has following components :
+This Core package has following components:
 - Annotations
 - Security Configuration
 - Feign Client Configuration